-The best time to start tomato plants from seeds is about 6-8 weeks before you plan on planting them out into your garden.
-For areas that get frost, plan on planting out your tomato seedlings 2-3 weeks after your last frost so you will start growing tomatoes from seed at 4-6 weeks before your last frost date.
+The best time to start tomato plants from seeds is about six to eight weeks before you plan on planting them out into your garden.
+For areas that get frost, plan on planting out your tomato seedlings two to three weeks after your last frost, so you will start growing tomatoes from seed at four to six weeks before your last frost date.

-The tomato seeds should be planted about 3 times deeper than the size of the seed.
-This will be about 1/8 to 1/4 of an inch, depending on the tomato variety that you have chosen to grow.
+The tomato seeds should be planted about three times deeper than the size of the seed.
+This will be about 1/8 to 1/4 of an inch (3-6 mm.), depending on the tomato variety that you have chosen to grow.

 After planting the tomato seeds, it is just a matter of waiting for the seeds to germinate.
-The tomato seeds should germinate in 1-2 weeks.
+The tomato seeds should germinate in one to two weeks.
 Cooler temperatures will result in a longer germination time and warmer temperatures will make the tomato seeds germinate faster.

-Once the tomato seeds have germinated, you can take the tomato seedlings off the heat source but they should still be kept somewhere warm.
+Once the tomato seeds have germinated, you can take the tomato seedlings off the heat source, but they should still be kept somewhere warm.
 The tomato seedlings will need bright light and the soil should be kept moist.
 Watering from below is best, but if this is not possible, water the tomato seedlings so that water does not fall on the new sprouts.
-A bright south facing window will work for light, or a fluorescent or grow bulb placed a few inches above the tomato seedlings will also work.
+A bright south-facing window will work for light, or a fluorescent or grow bulb placed a few inches (8 cm.) above the tomato seedlings will work.

 If your tomato seedlings get leggy, this means that they are not getting enough light.
 Either move your light source closer or increase the amount of light the tomato seedlings are getting.
 If your tomato seedlings turn purple, they need some fertilizer and you should apply the quarter strength fertilizer again.
 If your tomato seedlings suddenly fall over, they have damping off.